It’s all about the email server? Really??

 Wallerism — Trump is going to build this giant thousand-mile wall, 55 feet high, on Thursdays, or 65 feet on Fridays, or 45 feet in February (the Washington Post tracked its varying height).
 And he’s going to get Guatemala to pay for it, or Mexico, or somebody.
 That will be easy peasy, like how you guys got the drug lords pay for the helicopters and the police forces used to hunt them down.

 Radical Islamic terrorism — what should you do when, for the first time in history, more Americans are being killed by Islamic driven terrorist atrocities than by TV sets falling off cabinets?
 Or rather: what is the worst thing you could do?
-Declare war on the 99.99% of people who are not involved in the terror, who deplore it and are deeply embarrassed by it!
-That drives many of them into the fold of the perpetrators.
+Declare war on the 99.99% of people who are not involved in the terror, who deplore it and are deeply embarrassed by it, and who are the only ones who can do anything about it!
+We must drive these people into the fold of the perpetrators.
 Trump is the most valuable recruitment tool of ISIS.

 Default on debt — he actually thinks you can solve the 20-trillion-dollar deficit by defaulting or renegotiating??
 That worked with his casinos and buildings, where he could leave investors and contracted workers stranded with the debt, while he ran away with millions.
 Tried and tested, at least four time on mega-projects.